-Fig. 3.
-Spatio-temporal segmentation result visualization.
-Left, one 2D frame of initial segmentation - small discs created around the cell identifiers.
-Right, one 2D slice of 3D segmentation result.
+Figure 3: Segmentation result visualization in one frame.
+Left, initial segmentation - small discs created around the cell identifiers.
+Right, the segmentation result.
 It is a set of pixels for which the segmentation function has values greater than or equal to the prescribed value.

-C. Distance from the root cells
+2.4 Distance from the root cells